January 4 Tokyo Dome Show

+For NJPW Tokyo Dome events on other dates, see Professional wrestling at the Tokyo Dome.

 The January 4 Tokyo Dome Show is a professional wrestling event produced annually on January 4 in the Tokyo Dome by New Japan Pro-Wrestling (NJPW), a Japan-based professional wrestling promotion.
 NJPW has promoted events in the venue every January 4 since Super Warriors in Tokyo Dome in 1992.
 Since its debut on pay-per-view in 2007, the January 4 show has been branded as Wrestle Kingdom.

 The January 4 Tokyo Dome Show became NJPW's premier annual event and the biggest event in Japanese wrestling, similar to what WrestleMania is for WWE and American professional wrestling.
 It has been described as "the largest professional wrestling show in the world outside of the United States" and the "Japanese equivalent to the Super Bowl".
-Since 2014, NJPW has scheduled supporting shows on the days before or after January 4, including a second Wrestle Kingdom show in the Tokyo Dome between 2020 and 2022.
+Since 2014, NJPW has scheduled supporting shows on the days before or after January 4, including a second Wrestle Kingdom show in the Tokyo Dome between 2020 and 2023.

-The first two January 4 Tokyo Dome Shows were also the last two WCW/New Japan Supershows.
-All the Dome shows have featured championship matches, including several titles not owned by NJPW.
+NJPW began running events at the Tokyo Dome with Battle Satellite in Tokyo Dome in April 1989.
+This proved successful enough to repeat each year, with Super Fight in February 1990, the collaborative WWF/AJPW/NJPW Wrestling Summit in April 1990, and the World Championship Wrestling joint venture Starrcade in Tokyo Dome in March 1991.
+The latter WCW/New Japan Supershow became a brief annual theme, with the second & third such events being the first two to take place on the date of January 4, a tradition that outlasted the WCW partnership and has remained since.
+All of the Dome shows have featured championship matches, including several titles not owned by NJPW.
 On three occasions (1998, 2006 and 2013), no titles changed hands during the show.
 The 2019 show, which featured eight title matches, was the first in which all contested titles changed hands.